weitzwoman/BankNotes/README.md

 Must Haves:
 - as a user, i can add budgeting to my accounts for monthly amounts, by category (update and delete categories)
 - as a user, i can add budgeting to my accounts for yearly amounts, by category (update and delete categories)
-- highlight link tabs if currently on that page

 - edit budget_id and account_id on individual transaction (add blank setting or auto?)
 - edit placeholder text size on budgets page